 Tax liabilities can be a critical factor that investors should evaluate when determining which type of vehicle to invest in.
 In taxable accounts vs. tax-advantaged retirement accounts such as IRAs and 401K plans, investors will have to pay taxes on any capital gains their investments earn.
-ETFs can offer greater tax efficiency relative to a similar mutual fund because investors will not pay capital gains taxes unless they sell their ETF shares at a profit.
+ETFs can offer greater tax efficiency relative to a similar mutual fund because of their structural differences.

 ETFs are priced continuously throughout the day during market hours, while mutual funds are priced just once a day, at market close.